So you’re the proud owner of an RV. Congratulations! Way to go!

 Who makes the best generators for RV?

-When it comes to the market of portable inverter generators there are two brands which became synonymous with “the best quality”.
+When it comes to the market of portable inverter generators there are two brands that became synonymous with “the best quality”.

 These are Honda and Yamaha.